0xLLLLH/resume-generator/README.md

 # Resume Generator

-> A Vue.js project that generate an online resume.Inspired by [this repo](https://github.com/joyeecheung/resume)
+Read data from `resume.json` then render them with Vue.js, and resources are managed by Webpack.

+This repository is inspired by [this repo](https://github.com/joyeecheung/resume).

-Written with Webpack, SCSS, and Vue.
+Written with Vue, SCSS, and Webpack.

 [Demo](http://115.28.240.133:3000/resume/)